 Brazilian roads are not for the faint-hearted and driving should be avoided where possible.
 The frequent speeding, road rage, weaving traffic, big trucks and poorly maintained roads create hazards for travellers.
 Road safety signs can be inadequate and even red lights may be ignored by drivers.
 Over 40,000 people die in car accidents each year, and there is an alarmingly high number of alcohol-related crashes.

 NOTICE: While the Information is considered to be true and accurate at the date of publication, changes in circumstances after the time of publication may impact on the accuracy of the information.
 We strongly recommend verifying the travel advisory of your destination prior to departure.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as of the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
-Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd. Photography Credits: Cintia Erdens Paiva, Shutterstock.com
+Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Photography Credits: Cintia Erdens Paiva, Shutterstock.com